pivotal/docs-tas-adapter/failover-and-redundancy.md

-# Failover and Redundancy
+# Failover and redundancy

-This document describes the failover characteristics and redundancy of Application Service Adapter components and applications that are pushed with the adapter.
-It includes the following sections:
+This topic describes the failover characteristics and redundancy of Application Service Adapter components and applications that are pushed with Application Service Adapter.
 It includes the following sections:

 * [Cloud Foundry-compatible API](#cloud-foundry-api)
 * [Controllers](#controllers)